-Should you have any interest in buying or selling real estate in South Florida and you are not currently working with a real estate agent, please do not hesitate to contact me atjaykenney@SFPropertyTeam.com or 954-547-9483.
+Should you have any questions on how the new tax bill may impact real estate in Florida or be interested in selling or buying in South Florida and not currently working with a real estate agent, please do not hesitate to contact me at 954-547-9483 or JayKenney@SFPropertyTeam.com